Fourth’s New EPOS Systems Handles 200 Million Daily Transactions

-“Intechnica had already helped us accelerate the performance of our cloud live production environment, so we knew they had the specialist expertise to help us with the next evolution of our digital offering,” said Christian Berthelsen, Chief Technology Officer at Fourth Hospitality.
+“Intechnica had already helped us accelerate the performance of our cloud live production environment, so we knew they had the specialist expertise to help us with the next evolution of our digital transformation programme,” said Christian Berthelsen, Chief Technology Officer at Fourth Hospitality.

 “The development methodology process itself would prove core to assuring the rapid delivery needed to make this a commercially viable investment.
 We knew that design effectiveness would be critical to assuring future-proof and robust scalability.”

-Working alongside Fourth’s development team, Intechnica designed a modular platform capable of scaling up compute resources in seconds to manage load levels and optimise processing costs, scaling the platform to meet the daily end of day peak.
-Powered by the cloud, Fourth only pays for processing and computational costs as and when these are used.
+Working alongside Fourth’s development team, Intechnica designed a modular platform capable of scaling up computing resources in seconds to manage load levels and optimise processing costs, scaling the platform to meet the daily end of day peak.
+Hosted in the cloud, Fourth only pays for processing and computational costs as and when these are used.

 The new digital platform features a best-of-breed technology stack and open source components to ensure the system is able to grow and scale as new customers sign-up.